buddhist-uni/buddhist-uni.github.io/_content/monographs/dn_walshe.md

 ---
-title: "The Long Discourses of the Buddha: A Translation of the Digha Nikaya"
+title: "The Long Discourses of the Buddha: A Translation of the Digha Nikāya"
 authors:
   - walshe
 olid: OL8308507M